 In truth, we do miss the nature and wide-open spaces of our home and native land, but to be honest, we weren’t spending a lot of time in nature, even when it was so readily accessible.

-While I have nothing against hiking per se, it’s not something I’ve ever done on a regular basis.
-So when our hostess at the lovely B&B Julevi, in Eupen, recommended a ‘nice walk through the forest,’ I thought it would be a great opportunity to put my camera through its paces.
+While I have nothing against hiking per se, it’s not something I’ve ever done regularly.
+So when our hostess at the lovely B&B Julevi, in Eupen, recommended a ‘nice walk through the forest,’ I thought it would be an excellent opportunity to put my camera through its paces.
 I had no idea it would be me getting the workout.

-The Hautes Fagnes are particularly special because of their 10,000-year-old alpine sphagnum bogs.
+The Hautes Fagnes is particularly special because of their 10,000-year-old alpine sphagnum bogs.
 The water that filters down through these bogs is the cleanest in Belgium.
-The bogs also create a microclimate, which sustains flora and fauna unique to this area of Belgium.
+The marshes also create a microclimate, which sustains flora and fauna unique to this area of Belgium.

 So, armed with our trusty map, we set out on our adventure.
 We quickly spotted the multi-coloured signposts that would guide us through the forest.